rcdickerson/orhle/README.md

 # bin/run-experiments.sh
 ```

+At the top of each benchmark file is an `expected` line indicating
+whether the property expressed in the benchmark is expected to be
+valid or invalid.
+(If this line is not present, the default is to
+expect the property to be valid.)
+For each benchmark, the
+`run-experiments` script will indicate whether ORHLE returned a result
+which matches this expectation by printing a checkmark (✓), or
+contradicts the expectation by printing a cross mark (✗).

 Detailed execution logs are written to `experiments/_results`.
 You can
 access results from any ORHLE image by mounting it as a [Docker
 volume](https://docs.docker.com/storage/volumes/).
 The ORHLE Docker